Art Department - WINTER 2026 - Digital Art - Ronaldo Kiel

 Course Description Class Projects Schedule Important Dates Contact

-All projects in this course are just devices to get you started.
-In the first, the modeling should be quite simple but you will experience the entire production workflow, from modeling to compiling your frames into the animation.
-The second project will focus on polygonal modeling and UV mapping.
-In the last project we will explore displacement maps and PBR (Physical Based Rendering).
-It will require some planning but the execution is very simple.
+The three projects in this course serve as stepping stones to help you get started.
+The first project involves simple NURBS modeling, texturing, and camera animation, allowing you to experience the entire production workflow, from modeling to compiling your frames into the animation.
+The second project focuses on polygonal modeling and UV mapping.
+In the final project, we’ll explore displacement maps and PBR (Physical Based Rendering).
+While all projects require careful planning, the execution is quite straightforward.

 Project #1: 3D Still Life

-We will investigate basic three-dimensional modeling techniques to create a still life scene.
-Select a drawing from one of your other academic classes or a reproduction of a still life painting as a starting point.
-Then, you will create a detailed three-dimensional model of all the elements for the scene.
+We’ll explore fundamental three-dimensional modeling techniques to craft a still life scene.
+Begin by selecting a still life drawing from one of your other academic classes or a reproduction of a still life painting as your starting point.
+Next, you’ll create a detailed three-dimensional model of all the elements in the scene.

-Once all the elements in the still-life are modeled and positioned according to the two dimensional image that you are using as reference, you will create all the texture maps necessary for your scene.
-For example, if your still life is on top of a wooden table you should create the image that will be mapped on the table top: a wood grain texture.
+Once you’ve modeled and positioned all the elements in the still-life scene according to the reference two-dimensional image, you’ll need to create the necessary texture maps for your scene.
+For instance, if your still-life is placed on a wooden table, you should create a texture map that simulates the wood grain pattern on the tabletop.

 You will have to analyze all elements in the scene and develop the material properties for them.
 How much transparency for the glass objects?
 Do they have any color?
 Do you have any other reflective surfaces in your scene?
 How will the metal surfaces react to the lights?

-Your final task will be to shoot the scene with your "virtual" camera.
-Your animation should not exceed 15 seconds.
-The rendering time for your animation can vary from a few hours to several days depending on the complexity of your still life.
-Keep your models as simple as possible and try to work with very little or no reflections.
+The rendering time for your animation can vary significantly, ranging from a few minutes to several hours, depending on the complexity of your still life.
+To minimize rendering time, keep your models as simple as possible and avoid using excessive reflections.

 Final Rendering specifications: